 From the early nineteenth century therefore, the words have described different kinds of institutions and education-related behaviours.
 In some periods public has been thought of as associated with responsible and virtuous civic behaviour.
 In other periods the connotations have been less positive.

-By the circumstances of their foundations, private schools are likely to routinely exclude some youth and their families from access.
+Resulting from the circumstances of their foundations, private schools were and are likely to routinely exclude some youth and their families from enrolment.
 The reasons and justifications for exclusions vary.
 Private schools, usually being market aware, often cater to families that have specific private needs of schooling.
 In the process, such schools may exclude others who are seen to threaten these interests.

 “Public“ schools in Australian history